in partnership with the Virginia

 Conference hotel booking information:

 To book a room at the Norfolk Waterside Marriott Hotel and Convention Center, click here.
-The last day to book a room with the special $89/night room rate is 10/6/14.
+The last day to book a room with the special $89/night room rate has been extended to 10/17/14.

 Click here for Norfolk parking information.
 Both conference hotels charge for parking per night at adjacent garages: